Important Update for P-EBT Food Benefits Covering the 2020-21 School Year

 SNAP COVID-19 Information

-Information on the Supplemental Emergency Allotment (EA) of Supplemental Nutrition Assistance Program (SNAP) Benefits for households.
+Information on Pandemic Electronic Benefit Transfer (P-EBT) food benefits and Supplemental Emergency Allotment (EA) of Supplemental Nutrition Assistance Program (SNAP) Benefits for eligible households.

 - Frequently Asked Questions for the Pandemic Electronic Benefit Transfer (P-EBT) Food Benefits